atulkamble/Chef-Project-Nginx-NodeJS-MySQL/README.md

 # Chef-Project-Nginx-NodeJS-MySQL

-Sure!
-Here are examples of Chef cookbooks to manage different components of a web application stack on Amazon Linux 2023.
+Here are Chef cookbooks to manage different components of a web application stack on Amazon Linux 2023.
 We will create three cookbooks: one for setting up Nginx as a web server, one for deploying a Node.js application, and one for setting up MySQL as the database server.

 ### Cookbook 1: Nginx